 In addition to current and expanded health services, remaking the Parrish campus will make way for new and existing educational partnerships, such as:

-Reducing the square footage from 900,000 to 210,000 at Parrish (plus the 519-space parking garage) will allow Owensboro Health to provide key services at the site and to offer property facing Triplett Street for new development.
+Reducing the square footage from 900,000 to 210,000 at Parrish (plus the 519-space parking garage) will allow Owensboro Health to provide key and complementary services at the site and to offer property facing Triplett Street for new development.

 Owensboro Health to Retain the Property